GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 * [RFC 2616, Hypertext Transfer Protocol -- HTTP/1.1](https://www.ietf.org/rfc/rfc2616.txt)
 * [RFC 4627, the application/json Media Type for Javascript Object Notation (JSON), July 2006](https://www.ietf.org/rfc/rfc4627.txt)
 * [Unified Code for Units of Measure (UCUM) – Version 1.9, April 2015](http://unitsofmeasure.org/ucum.html)

+## 4. Terms and definitions

+For the purposes of this document, the following terms and definitions apply:

+**Collection**

+Sets of Resources, which can be retrieved in whole or in part [RFC5023]

+**Entity**

+Entities are instances of entity types [OASIS OData Version 4.0 Part 1: Protocol Plus Errata 02]

+*Note: Thing, Sensor, Datastream, Observation are some example entity types of the OGC SensorThings API*

+**Entity sets**

+Entity sets are named collections of entities (e.g. Sensors is an entity set containing Sensor entities).
+An entity's key uniquely identifies the entity within an entity set.
+Entity sets provide entry points into an OGC SensorThings API service.
+[OASIS OData Version 4.0 Part 1: Protocol Plus Errata 02]

+**(Internet of) Thing**

+A thing is an object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks.
+[ITU-T Y.2060]

+**Measurement**

+A set of operations having the object of determining the value of a quantity [OGC and ISO 19156:2011]

+**Observation**

+Act of measuring or otherwise determining the value of a property [OGC and ISO 19156:2011]

+**Observation Result**

+Estimate of the value of a property determined through a known observation procedure [OGC and ISO 19156:2011]

+**Resources**

+A network-accessible data object or service identified by an IRI, as defined in [RFC 2616]

+**REST**

+The Representational State Transfer (REST) style is an abstraction of the architectural elements within a distributed hypermedia system.
+REST focuses on the roles of components, the constraints upon their interaction with other components, and their interpretation of significant data elements.
+It encompasses the fundamental constraints upon components, connectors, and data that define the basis of the Web architecture, and thus the essence of its behavior as a network-based application.
+An API that has REST architecture is called a RESTful API

+**Sensor**

+An entity capable of observing a phenomenon and returning an observed value.
+Type of observation procedure that provides the estimated value of an observed property at its output.
+[OGC 12-000]